 Several conditions, including chickenpox, fifth disease, and roseola, can cause fever with a rash in a child.
-It is always best to call a doctor if a child has a fever with a rash.
+It is always best to contact doctor if a child has a fever with a rash.
+Treatment may include rest and medication.

-These viral illnesses can be unpleasant, but they usually go away on their own.
-Less commonly, however, a sudden rash with a fever might signal something more serious, such as a severe drug reaction.
+Some viral illnesses can be unpleasant, but may go away on their own.
+Less commonly, a sudden rash with a fever might signal something more serious, such as a severe drug reaction.

 Parents or caregivers should always consult a doctor when a child has a fever with a rash, especially if the child is very ill or their symptoms get rapidly worse.